ArchanaRohilla/School_District_Analysis/README.md

 - Recalculate the school performance based on the type of school.

-3.After recreating the district summary, school summary data-frames and all the other respective dataframes, the analysis of the district schools shows that:
+3. After recreating the district summary, school summary data-frames and all the other respective dataframes, the analysis of the district schools shows that:
 - The new district summary shows that there is around 1% (fall) difference in math, reading and overall percentage by changing the math and reading scores of the 9th grade students of the Thomas High School by NaN.
 But there is no effect on the average math and reading scores.
 - The new school summary shows that the position of Thomas High School is eighth as compared to the second position in the top performing schools previously.
 The top 5 performing schools are charter type whereas the bottom 5 performing schools are district type.
 Also, the passing percentage for math, reading and overall of the Thomas High School has reduced drastically from around 90% to around 60%.
 But there is not much difference in the average scores for math and reading.
 - There is no effect on the average scores for math and reading by students in each grade level at each school because of the above changes.